Resilient-Labs/matching-card-bootcamp/README.md

 # Matching Card Game

-### Goal: Welcome to the Bad Boys of Anime Matching Cards Game!
+### Welcome to the Bad Boys of Anime Matching Cards Game!

 ### About this project